dillon-duff/Torch-CPPN/README.md

 # Image generation with CPPNs in PyTorch
 ## Getting started
-After cloning the repo, it's suggested to setup a virtualenv and install required packages:
+After cloning the repo, you can setup a venv and install required packages:

 ```
 pip install -r requirements.txt